spraakbanken/korp-frontend/app/components/rickshaw/README.md

 For building, we need [Node](http://nodejs.org) and [npm](http://npmjs.org).
 Running 'make' should get you going with any luck.

+## Contributing

+Pull requests are always welcome!
+Please follow a few guidelines:

+- Please don't include updated versions of `rickshaw.js` and `rickshaw.min.js`.
+Just changes to the source files will suffice.
+- Add a unit test or two to cover the proposed changes
+- Do as the Romans do and stick with existing whitespace and formatting conventions (i.e., tabs instead of spaces, etc)
+- Consider adding a simple example under `examples/` that demonstrates any new functionality

 ## Authors

 This library was developed by David Chester, Douglas Hunter, and Silas Sewell at [Shutterstock](http://www.shutterstock.com)